li-droid-IA/AI-Future-of-Work-Sentiment-Analysis/README.md

-# AI and the Future of Work: Sentiment Analysis of YouTube Comments
+## AI and the Future of Work: Sentiment Analysis

 ## 📊 Project Overview